pushme-pullyou/tootoo13/cookbook/thm-theme-select/README.md

 	* Style sheet from [W3Schools]( https://www.w3schools.com/w3css/w3css_color_themes.asp )
 	* Style sheet from [Bootswatch]( https://bootswatch.com/ ) a supplier of free themes for Bootstrap
 * Switch themes at any time
-* Current them choice is saved between sessions .
+* Current them choice is saved between sessions in local storage

 ### Vision

 Objective: make it easy for you to adapt the style of this viewer to the needs specific to your organization

 ### Code Features